MicrosoftDocs/cpp-docs/docs/atl/reference/cregkey-class.md

 ### Parameters

 *`pszValueName`*\
-Pointer to a null-terminated string containing the name of the value to query.
+Pointer to a `NULL` terminated string containing the name of the value to query.

 *`pszValue`*\
 Pointer to a buffer that receives the multistring data.
-A multistring is an array of null-terminated strings, terminated by two null characters.
+A multistring is an array of `NULL` terminated strings, terminated by two null characters.

 *`pnChars`*\
 The size, in `TCHARs`, of the buffer pointed to by *`pszValue`*.
 When the method returns, *`pnChars`* contains the size, in `TCHARs`, of the multistring retrieved, including a terminating null character.